 Internationalization and localization

 RubyMine supports various features that help you internationalize and localize Rails applications and plain Ruby projects.
 You can create or edit locale properties using intention actions right in the editor, run an inspection allowing you to find missing keys, preview localized values, and so on.
 These capabilities are available for various project file types, including ruby scripts, HTML, ERB, and HAML files.

 Following i18n conventions, RubyMine automatically loads dictionary files (YAML or Ruby) stored in the config/locales directory.
 If necessary, you can provide custom paths.
-To do this, open the Settings/Preferences dialog Ctrl+Alt+S, go to the Project Structure page and switch to the I18n tab.
+To do this, open the Settings dialog Control+Alt+S, go to the Project Structure page and switch to the I18n tab.

 Create locale properties

 RubyMine provides an inspection for keys that do not exist in any locale.
 To see this capability in action, do the following:

-Place a caret at the .welcome key and press Ctrl+F1 to see a warning:
+Place a caret at the .welcome key and press Control+F1 to see a warning:

 Then, press Alt+Enter, choose Create Property and press Enter:

 In the invoked dialog, select a locale file and specify the property value:

 Use the button to add translations for other locales.
 Then, click OK to create the specified translations in the dictionary files:

 You can navigate from the key called within t method to the corresponding keys in the dictionaries ...